Ivanhoe1970/BLN_Cypress_Showcase/docs/WORKFLOW_AUTOMATION.md

 This document explains, in a **clear and stakeholder-friendly** way, how the Emergency Response Automation Platform eliminates the manual steps, context switches, and cognitive load involved in current Blackline SOC workflows.

-It integrates **verbatim** manual-workflow text from internal analysis and pairs it with the **precise technical automation mechanics** implemented in the emergency-protocol-clean.html Code Base.
+It integrates manual-workflow text from internal analysis and pairs it with the **precise technical automation mechanics** implemented in the emergency-protocol-clean.html Code Base.

 The result: a complete picture of **the pain**, **the automation**, and **the measurable value**.